tylermumford/tylermumford.com/content/project/this-site.md

 The web font I was using before was nice, but eventually I realized that I was letting Google "see" every page load on my site.
 I hope it's not doing as much tracking as Google Analytics, but I still don't want it anywhere near my digital life right now.

-JavaScript just isn't necessary on a site this simple.
-(I have a grand total of **twelve posts** right now.
-No need for search, dynamic content, or any interactivity, really.)
+This site doesn't need JavaScript yet.
+I have a grand total of **twelve posts** right now.
+If I ever decide to add comments, search, or analytics, then there will be a bit of JS.

 `// TODO: Write a blog post about the new design & implementation`

-## Gen 2
+## Gen 2 ❇️

 I decided to migrate the website to **Hugo** for better cross-platform testing support.
 Hugo was easy to get running, but the customization system took a couple hours to fully understand.